Bilal-03/Bilal-03/README.md

 | **Impact** | Streamlines access to complex compliance information for business users |
 | **Repository** | [View GitHub profile](https://github.com/Bilal-03) |

-The product combines a responsive React experience with a FastAPI service layer, routing each request to the most relevant specialist agent while using vector search to keep answers anchored in source material.
+I explored a responsive React experience with a FastAPI service layer, routing requests to relevant specialist agents and using vector search to keep answers anchored in source material.

 </details>